 Joyce DeWitt (Janet Wood)

 Born in 1949, the 1977 start of Three’s Company came relatively early in DeWitt’s career.
 After it ended, she took a break from acting to travel the world and see the sights before settling down in New Mexico.
-She did return to acting, though primarily on stage and makes rare appearances on screen.
+She did return to acting, though primarily on stage, and makes rare appearances on screen, most recently in the films Rock Story (2015) and The Savant (2018).
 She gained less savory attention in 2009 after an arrest for drunk driving in California.
-But today in her early 70s, she contributes to charities helping the homeless and hungry.
+But today, at 72, she contributes to charities helping the homeless and hungry.

 Suzanne Somers (Chrissy Snow)